 Grant Awarded for a Patent Pending Technology

 Cooling and Thermal Management of Electronic Devices

 Dr. Shalabh Maroo, Associate Professor in the College of Engineering and Computer Science has recently received a $500,000 grant to conduct research on cooling the next generation of electronic devices.
 This technology is patent pending and is expected to publish in late May 2019.
 In the meantime, additional information is available in the SU News article titled “Maroo Awarded Grant to Cool Off Electronic Devices.”

-Technology Available for Licensing on a Recently Issued Patent
+Technology Available for Licensing on an Issued Patent

 Movement Monitoring System